 Example 2: Matthew 23:37: Jesus weeps over Jerusalem because He (and the Father) have desired that the people will come to Jesus and allow Him to “gather them under His wings as a mother hen,” but they refuse.
 He does not get his own way.

-Now, some people think that these facts interfere with God’s sovereignty.
-Not so at all.
+Now, some people think that this concept of God’s not always being in control of everything interferes with God’s sovereignty.
+But that isn’t so at all.
 It was God’s sovereignty that allowed Him to decide to make a Covenant with man, which would govern exactly how He would deal with His people, and what would be required of them and of Him.
 He is the one who made the sovereign decision to bind Himself to that Covenant, both by the Covenant itself and by His solemn promise that He would never break it.
 He used His sovereignty to willingly put Himself in a position of having to keep His own word.
-He will never go back on it or change it even one “jot or on tittle.”
+He will never go back on it or change it even one “jot or one tittle.”

 So now let’s get back to Suffering Type A, that which comes as a result of our own sin or foolishness.
 It is part of the “law of sin and death,” that is in eternal motion in God’s universe.
 (Romans 8).
 Oh, yes, we can attempt to save face by trying to convince ourselves and others that we are suffering because God is “taking us through something to mature us.”
 But that’s a lie, and clinging to it will only work to keep us in a state of immaturity.
 If I don’t have a good relationship with my boss at work because I’m late too often, or always have a negative attitude, it sounds more pious to say, “I’m being persecuted at work because I’m a Christian.”
 Or to claim, “God is testing me with all this persecution to see how faithful I will be.”